FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 ### Burning a Native Asset

 To burn an asset, the `std::asset::burn()` function must be called internally from the contract which minted them.
 The `SubId` used to mint the coins and amount must be provided.
 The burned coins must be owned by the contract.
+When an asset is burned it doesn't exist anymore.

 ```sway
 {{#include ../../../../examples/native_asset/src/main.sw:burn_asset}}